How do I make my apartment minimalist without it looking empty?

 Once you’ve trimmed down your items, it’s time to keep the vast majority of them out of sight.
 Find creative ways to store items in closets, drawers, or other hidden spaces.
 If you have the resources to invest in a larger project, you can build or buy a custom storage solution to fit in the extra space you have available.

-Furniture with built-in storage is a huge advantage when going, minimalist.
-Hollow footstools and beds with storage underneath are game-changers as you wonder just where you’re going to put all of this stuff.
+Furniture with built-in storage is a huge advantage when going minimalist.
+Hollow footstools and beds with storage underneath are useful when you wonder where to put all this stuff.
 Closet storage systems are also a huge advantage in keeping things tidy.

 Use A Neutral Color Scheme